thiyagarajan/AR-Loader/README.markdown

     end

 ## Example Spreadsheet

-  An example Spreadsheet with headers and comments, suitable for giving to Clients to populate, can be found in test/examples/DemoSpreadsheet.xls
+  A number of example Spreadsheets with headers and comments, can be found in the spec/fixtures directory.

 ## Features